MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 You can trigger a desktop flow in Picture-in-Picture mode from a cloud flow.

 [Triggering desktop flows from cloud flows](trigger-desktop-flows.md) enables you to run desktop flows in attended or unattended mode.

+> [!IMPORTANT]
+>
-Running flows in picture-in-picture is available only for attended runs.
+> - Running flows in Picture-in-Picture is available only for attended runs.

-To trigger a desktop flow, open the configuration pane of the **Run a flow built with Power Automate for desktop** cloud action.
+To trigger a desktop flow in Picture-in-Picture, open the action configuration pane of the **Run a flow built with Power Automate for desktop** cloud action.
 Set the **Run Mode** field to **Attended**, and in the Advanced parameters section, set the **Attended Mode** field to **Picture-in-picture**.

 :::image type="content" source="media/run-flow-pip/cloud-pip-parameter.png" alt-text="Set Attended Mode parameter in Run a flow built with Power Automate for desktop cloud action.":::

-Upon triggering the desktop flow, the flow starts running within the picture-in-picture window like when you [trigger a desktop flow from Power Automate console in picture-in-picture](run-desktop-flows-pip.md##trigger-a-desktop-flow-from-power-automate-console-in-picture-in-picture).
+Upon triggering the desktop flow, the Picture-in-Picture window pops up prompting for authentication, and then the flow starts running like when you [trigger a desktop flow from Power Automate console in picture-in-picture](run-desktop-flows-pip.md##trigger-a-desktop-flow-from-power-automate-console-in-picture-in-picture).

 ## Debug a desktop flow in Picture-in-Picture